e-clearing-net/OCHP/OCHP-direct.md

 ### Control a selected charge point in an operator's backend

-When a EVSE was selected and a session successfully established, the EVSEcan be controlled in the limits of the charging process by the provider.
+When an EVSE was selected and a session successfully established, the EVSE can be controlled in the limits of the charging process by the provider.

  * MDM sends the ControlEvse.req PDU.